 The most expensive part of getting your home-based childcare center up and running will likely be all of the supplies you will need, which will generally be either for the classroom or operational supplies.
 Classroom supplies are things like furniture, books and toys, while operational supplies include cleaning sprays, toilet paper, food, and so on.

 To help cut costs, you may be able to find second-hand items like furniture and books, but just make sure they are in good condition and you have properly cleaned them before bringing the kiddos in!
 You can also implement a policy where parents provide some basic supplies for their children.
 For example, their child’s favorite toy, some basic stationery or their own diapers and wipes for infants.

 To get children enrolled at your home daycare, you will need to first put the word out.
 Marketing can be a challenge for any business that’s starting out, but there are some tried and true strategies that often work for daycare providers.
-An informational brochure or postcard can be a great way to communicate all that your daycare has to offer.
+An informational brochure or postcard can be a great way to communicate all that your home-based childcare center has to offer.
 You can create quick and simple designs using a platform like Canva.

 When parents are deciding between the many different providers in your area, having something in front of them to refer back to will allow you to be present during those conversations without actually being there.
 You can even make a day of it by walking around the neighborhood to drop them off in your neighbors’ mailboxes!

 If you want to take your marketing to the next level, you can also advertise online on Google and Facebook.
 We’ll get into that in more detail in the next section, but you may also want to consider hiring a marketing consultant to help do these things for you while you focus on other tasks.